Satono Reve: Background

 Satono Reve was born on March 22, 2019, at Shirai Farm in Hidaka, Hokkaido.
-Later that year, he was sold at the Japanese Select Sale for 54 million yen (Note: Approximately 367,000 USD as of October 2, 2025.) (excluding tax) to Satomi Horse Company Co., Ltd.
+His dam, Ciliege, was a progeny of two time Sprinters Stakes winner Sakura Bakushin O. His sire, Lord Kanaloa, is also a JRA Hall of Fame inductee who won the Sprinters Stakes twice in his career, and had also gone on to win the Hong Kong Sprint twice as well.

-Afterwards, he was brought into the Miho training stable under Noriyuki Hori.
+On July 2019, he was auctioned at the JRHA Select Sale and was bought by Satomi Horse Company Co., Ltd for 54 million yen (Note: Approximately 367,000 USD as of October 2, 2025.) (excluding tax).
+Afterwards, he was brought into training under Noriyuki Hori at the Miho Training Center.

 Racing career

 2022: Three-year-old season

 Satono Reve's debut was late; he made his first appearance on April 10, 2022, at Nakayama on the turf over 1600 meters in a race for three-year-old maidens, ridden by Shu Ishibashi.
 He stayed in second place during the race, took the lead in the stretch, and held off a challenge from Iwakuni, who came from mid-pack, by half a length to win his debut.
-In the Nagamambe Special on July 2, he stayed in mid-pack before making his move on the outside in the straight but was narrowly beaten by Rakiata, who went ahead, finishing second.
+In the Oshamanbe Tokubetsu on July 2, he stayed in mid-pack before making his move on the outside in the straight but was narrowly beaten by Rakiata, who went ahead, finishing second.
 After a one-week break, in the July 17 race at Hakodate on turf over 1200 meters for three-year-old and above, he saved his energy in third place and overtook Hinokuni, who tried to hold the lead, in the final stretch to secure his second win.
-On October 1, in the Katsuura Special, he tracked in second, made his move in the straight, and pulled away to win his third race by two lengths.
+On October 1, in the Katsuura Tokubetsu, he tracked in second, made his move in the straight, and pulled away to win his third race by two lengths.